-Attaining reviews is difficult, takes commitment, and is a long term investment.
-It is a good idea to spread out reviews to different platforms as well.
-To regularly attain reviews on various websites is difficult and time-consuming.
+Getting reviews can be difficult.
+It takes commitment and it is a long-term investment.
+It is a good idea to spread out reviews to different platforms.
+To regularly get reviews on various websites is difficult and time-consuming.
 Consumers tend to trust those reviews more because it is more difficult to fake those reviews.

 Unfortunately, purchasing fake reviews is common.
 Sometimes, a business will purchase reviews for a particular platform, Google, Facebook, etc., to increase the number and rating of their business reviews.
 If your business has a good number of reviews from various platforms, consumers are more likely to trust those rather than 1,000 reviews on one platform.

-Having solid reviews and ratings on different review platforms will also help your customers choose you over your competitors.
-The way customers are talking about you is just as important as you attaining reviews.
+Having solid reviews and ratings on different review platforms will help your customers choose you over your competitors.
+The way customers are talking about you is just as important as you getting these reviews.
 Having a positive footprint across review platforms will help drive sales.
 Having an array of positive reviews will also encourage others to write their own reviews about your business.

-With the number of fake reviews, review scams, or businesses simply not attaining reviews on a regular basis, customers want to be reassured they are getting the products, services, and the value they are searching for.
+With the number of fake reviews, review scams, or businesses simply not earning reviews on a regular basis, customers want to be reassured that they are getting the products, services, and value that they are searching for.
 They are looking for a reason to choose your business over your competitors, and you need to give them one.

 What are the benefits of reviews?

-There are numerous benefits to attaining reviews for your business.
+There are numerous benefits to getting regular reviews for your business.

 Your business will show stars in the SERPs

-On Google, once you attain at least five reviews, your business will begin showing stars in the SERPs.
+On Google, once you have at least five reviews, your business will begin showing stars in the SERPs.
 This is a huge advantage if you are listed in the Local Pack.
 It is an even larger advantage if you have stars on your listing and your competitors do not.
 Stars will make your listing stand out above the rest.
-Be sure to get Google reviews, as the more reviews you attain, the better off you will be.
+Be sure to get Google reviews, as the more reviews you obtain, the better off you will be.